libavg/libavg/sphinxdoc/gesture.rst

                 Emitted when a continuous gesture ends.
 This is often a result of an up event, but e.g. in the case of inertia, :py:meth:`END` is emitted when movement stops.

+        .. py:attribute:: contacts

+            List of all contacts detected by the :py:class:`Recognizer`.

         .. py:method:: abort()

-            Aborts the present recognized gesture
+            Aborts the present recognized gesture.

         .. py:method:: enable(isEnabled)